 Perfect for: wild water, waterfalls and alpine views

 The River Soča originates in the Julian Alps; it flows for 60 miles through Slovenia and for 27 miles through northeast Italy.
 It’s known as the Emerald River, thanks to its striking turquoise and green colour.
-And it also offers some epic sections of white water, with rapids ranging from Class I to IV.
+And it also offers some epic sections of white water rafting, with rapids ranging from Class I to IV.

 For beginner kayakers, we recommend starting at Čezsoča and travelling five miles down river to Srpenica.
 You’ll paddle through the Bovec Basin, a river basin surrounded by forest and offering spectacular views of the Julian Alps.
 It’s worth pulling up onto the pebbly shore for a hike up to Boka Waterfall.
 White water junkie?
 Put in at Otona and you’ll encounter a succession of IV and V rapids en route to Kobarid, including the tricksy Little Cataract.